kilterset/heroku-bun-buildpack/README.md

 script in `package.json` or a `Procfile` with a web process e.g. (`web: bun src/app.js`).

+If you have a build script defined in `package.json` it would be run as part of the deployment.

 ## Installing a specific Bun version

 There are two options for pinning a specific version to install;